syncfusion-content/wpf-docs/wpf/Classic/GridData/Data-Binding.md

 <tr>
 <td>
 RowValidating</td><td>
-Triggers while focus moves from current row to any otder row.</td><td>
+Triggers while focus moves from current row to any other row.</td><td>
-GridDataRowValidatingEventArgs contains tde following arguments:IsValid: Boolean property to validate tde row values.NewValues: Values which are edited in current row.Record: Current row record.RowIndex: Index of current row.</td><td>
+GridDataRowValidatingEventArgs contains the following arguments:IsValid: Boolean property to validate tde row values.NewValues: Values which are edited in current row.Record: Current row record.RowIndex: Index of current row.</td><td>
-GridDataRowValidatingEventdandler</td></tr>
+GridDataRowValidatingEventhandler</td></tr>
 </table>

 N> Once IsValid is set as false, the current cell doesn’t leave from edit mode until IsValid is set as true.